 - a.
-Our schools are committed to protecting all data that it holds relating to staff, pupils, parents and governors. - b.
+Our school is committed to protecting all data that it holds relating to staff, pupils, parents and governors. - b.
 This policy applies to all school data, regardless of whether it is in paper or electronic format and where it is stored. - c.
-This policy was approved by governors on 09 July 2018 and will be reviewed annually.
+This policy was approved by governors on 28 September 2023 and will be reviewed annually.